Unity-Technologies/ml-agents/gym-unity/Readme.md

 The returned environment `env` will function as a gym.

-For more on using the gym interface, see our [Jupyter Notebook tutorial](./python/Basics-Gym.ipynb).
+For more on using the gym interface, see our [Jupyter Notebook tutorial](python/notebooks/getting-started-gym.ipynb).

 ## Limitation

  * It is only possible to use an environment with a single Brain.
- * Only first agent in first external Brain will be exposed via API.
+ * In mutli-agent environments launched with `UnityEnv`, only the first agent will be controllable.
  * By default the first visual observation is provided as the `observation`, if present.
 Otherwise vector observations are provided.
- * All other output from the environment can still be accessed from the `info` provided by `env.reset()` and `env.step(action)`.
+ * All `BrainInfo` output from the environment can still be accessed from the `info` provided by `env.step(action)`.